aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 * Compose a *dynamic reference string* to access an external value in your CloudFormation template.
 * Retrieve a specific version, or the *latest* version of a Parameter Store parameter.
-* Retrieve a specific version of a AWS Secrets Manager secret.
+* Retrieve a specific version of a Secrets Manager secret.
     * Extract a value for a specific key, from a secret that uses a JSON data format.

 ### Start Lab